We take science out of the ivory tower

 If you are a parent and want to contribute your data to our project, we are very happy to receive the statistics you have kept on the sleep times and feeding times etc of your baby.
 Submit your intent here to see how you can help our project with your data.

-Yes, I would like to share my baby data with you anonimously:
+Yes, I would like to share my baby data with you (your data will be handled anonymously in the analysis):

 Mental health and the transition to plant based meat replacers

 For sustainability reasons we are trying to have the Dutch population eat more plant based protein sources instead of animal based protein sources.
 However, the current plant based meat replacers are not yet balanced in essential proteins.
-Essential proteins are needed to create the neurotransmitters for our brains and they can only be obtained through the food we eat.
+Essential proteins are needed to create the neurotransmitters for our brains.
+Several important neurotransmitters can only be obtained through the food we eat, like for instance tryptophan.
+Therefore, every meal should contain a balanced protein profile to keep your bodily processes running smoothly.
+Many mental health and physical health condition are correlated with poor essential protein intake, therefore we are shedding light on the potential human health benefits that can be gained from focussing on meals with a well balanced protein palate.

 We are investigating what is needed to support the food industry to transition to healthy plant based products that increase mental health and thereby improve the mood and health of people in our society.